INL/BlackLab/doc/technical/design/plan-parallel.md

 A corpus might have many versions of a document, all referring to one another.
 Configuring each annotated field separately, and configuring the relations to each other version separately would be very tedious.

 Here's an idea for a more compact way to configure this.
 A problem with this is that it includes a variable mechanism that operates directly on the hierarchical YAML structure, which is not compatible with how we currently process the YAML files.
-Of course we could refactor the code to make this possible, but it'd need to be a more DOM-like approach vs. the SAX-like approach we have now (because the `version` key doesn't have to be the first).
+Of course we could refactor the code to make this possible, but it'd need to be a more DOM-like approach vs. the SAX-like approach we have now (because the `versions` key doesn't have to be the first).
+One option is to require that `versions` appears first for the moment, and refactor later if necessary.

 ```yaml
   contents: